qbead/qbeadWebsite/content/book/basics.md

 - There certainly are other ways in which LED colors can be modified and motion be detected.
 We will be discussing many such tools in futures pages.

 ::: further-reading
 If you are already accustomed to programming, you might want to see the [list of all functions provided with the SpinWheel](/allcommands).
 In either case, we advise you to play with the [SpinWheel examples available in the Arduino software and to peruse the many suggested activities we have prepared for you](/book).
+If you would like to specifically focusing on learning more about this programming language, you can see our [programming patterns page](/progpatterns).
 :::